jackcpennington/website/content/project/fifa21_classification/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Classifying Players Positions From Their FIFA 21 Statistics"
+title: "Classifying Player Positions From Their FIFA 21 Statistics"
-summary: "In this project I build a classifier to classify players positions based on their statistics, using the data from the FIFA 21 dataset."
+summary: "In this project I build a classifier to classify player positions based on their statistics, using the data from the FIFA 21 dataset."
 authors: ["Jack Pennington"]
 tags: ["Machine Learning", "Classification"]
 categories: ["Test"]